History of the Culinary Institute of America: Recent history: 2000–present

 On April 23, 2008, amid complaints directed toward CIA president Tim Ryan, the school's teachers' union approved a vote of no confidence, with a vote of 85 to 9.
 The faculty described poor equipment, falling academic standards, and little support in the administration for complaints as causes.
 The largest complaints, laid out in a thirteen-item list, included outdated technology, poorly-designed uniforms, substandard school-bland kitchen equipment, overcrowded classes, complicated schedules, and poor record-keeping.
 The document described President Ryan as taking an autocratic style, ignoring staff input, and retaliating against criticism.
 Ryan later met with union representatives and described coming improvements in scheduling and curriculum.
 As a result of the event and changes made, the board confirmed unanimously their confidence in him and extended his contract.

 Following the approval, students began organizing a protest, including creating several student groups on Facebook, and hanging "Fire Tim Ryan" signs in dorm rooms.
 The students described further complaints including the administration's close ties with the corporate food industry and less challenging kitchen tasks, such as frying frozen waffle fries.
 In May the school prevented the campus newspaper from writing about the issue, which prompted its editor to resign.
 The school later apologized and allowed a full report in the paper's next issue.
 Ryan held that he was trying to prevent students from being involved in a conflict between the faculty and administration.

 On April 23, 2013, About 90 students left classes to protest a recent trend of less enforcement of a school policy.
 The policy, requiring applicants to have professional kitchen experience, has varied from three months to a year, and is currently six months; a 2011 revision allowed front-of-house service to count for the requirement.
 The protesting students signed letters to teachers and the school administration, gave speeches, and donned name tags with their student loan debt written on them.

 In May 2017, the college announced it will be offering a Bachelor of Science degree in Hospitality Management starting September 2018.

 Demographics

 The number of enrolled women has been increasing since the school opened in 1946, with its first graduating class having one woman among 50 students.
 By 1980, 20% of students were female, which rose to 30% by 2000 and 40% by 2006.
 In 2017, women became the majority at the school, with 51.6% of students.

-Although it is often cited that women were not admitted to the school until 1970, there was one women in the first class held, four in the next, and more in almost every class since then.
+Although it is often cited that women were not admitted to the school until 1970, there was one woman in the first class held, four in the next, and more in almost every class since then.
 From 1966 to 1971, women were not admitted, with the stated reason of limited facilities on their New Haven campus.